Nicholas and Elizabeth Abernathy Atkinson

 Georgia under the name Betsie Adkison.
 Her father is listed as Andy

-The follow story comes from Allen Atkinson who maintains
+The follow story comes from Allen Atkinson

 in North Georgia website: